The Wannas Way: Afternoons by the Nile

 It was the eternal Nubian way, the long sunburnt afternoons, the smooth North African hashish, the Arabic coffee, and the endlessly philosophical conversations.
 Eating dates under the shade of trees that were, in that environment, more tangibly sacred spaces than any human-contrived temple.

-And, like the sun being swallowed every evening into the womb of the primaeval Egyptian goddess Nut, I was seduced by the barefoot evening rhythms that seemed to unexpectedly merge perfectly with the psychedelic Cumbia, as one after the other, a cacophony of old friends dropped by to talk, smoke, drink, and pass the evening hours away at Sayed's little oasis.
+And, like the sun being swallowed every evening into the womb of the primeval Egyptian goddess Nut, I was seduced by the barefoot evening rhythms that seemed to unexpectedly merge perfectly with the psychedelic Cumbia, as one after the other, a cacophony of old friends dropped by to talk, smoke, drink, and pass the evening hours away at Sayed's little oasis.

-When the girls arrived in Luxor a week later, our Wannas was really underway.
+When the girls arrived in Luxor a week later, our Wannas was underway.
 I was now a regular fixture at the Ramadan feasts, and despite the wailing, no one would break their fast without me.

 My days had consisted of working until 3 pm and then meandering through the back streets to the cafe where I'd find Sayed sitting pensively among the cats on a bench in that sandy street smoking.